WebOrigami/docs/src/content/pattern/deep.md

 Until now, the "graphs" we've been working with are flat lists.
 Now that we've cleanly isolated our graph wrappers into classes, let's extend the `ObjectGraph` and `FilesGraph` classes to support arbitrarily deep trees.

-As mentioned earlier, you can think of an explorable graph as a tree of promises.
+As mentioned earlier, you can think of an async graph as a tree of promises.
 If you have a deep `FilesGraph` (below), you are essentially holding a tree of a promises for all the files in the corresponding file system hierarchy.

 ## Deep object graphs

 We rewrite the `get` implementation in `ObjectGraph.js`, adding a simplistic check to see whether the value we're passing back is a plain JavaScript object.
-If it is a plain object, but is not already explorable, we'll wrap it in its own `ObjectGraph` before returning it.
+If it is a plain object, we'll wrap it in its own `ObjectGraph` before returning it.

 ```{{'js'}}
 /* src/deep/ObjectGraph.js */